How to Become A Virtual Assistant With No Experience

 A retainer normally covers a weekly or monthly period for which you’re paid in advance so that you’re readily available when needed, an on-demand virtual assistant basically.
 Again, remember to factor in your overheads before settling on an acceptable figure as your retainer.

 The advantage of this is that there’s no scope creep.
 An example of this is if you decide to offer transcription for a set fee for each hour of audio, or X number of graphics for a set amount.
 You offer a productized service and the client knows exactly what to expect.

 3. How to get a job as a virtual assistant and where to find clients.

 Your Virtual Assistance service is relevant to any number of businesses needing help in their operations.

-Prospective clients include regular brick and mortar businesses looking to establish an online presence, business coaches needing help looking for speaking engagements or email marketing help, Other virtual assistants outsourcing some of their work.
+Prospective clients include regular brick-and-mortar businesses looking to establish an online presence, business coaches needing help looking for speaking engagements or email marketing help, and Other virtual assistants outsourcing some of their work.